jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The last century twice demonstrated the complete failure of extreme human storytelling to control our fate.
 We met both attempts in the introduction: fascism and communism, each convinced it had found the engine of human success, each bound to fail at enormous cost because it was an isolated half of evolution.

-One belief system looked at all boardmates and saw only genotype: each person is solely defined by their bloodline, so purge the dead weightand their superiors will advance civilization to untold heights.
+One belief system looked at all boardmates and saw only genotype: each person is solely defined by their bloodline, so purge the dead weight and their superiors will advance civilization to untold heights.
 The other saw only phenotype: remake the human condition by empowering educated decision-makers to engineer a society to make everyone—not tainted by their past—a better human.

 Both believed they had cracked the code of human advancement.
 Pre-screen boardmates to create a common identity.
 With conflict removed, reciprocation would increase, raising the carrying capacity for everyone.
-Both implemented their ideas, and the world would soon find out how they worked while evolution judged them using natural selection.
+Both implemented their ideas, and the world watched as evolution judged the results within a lifetime.

 ## Story—Winter Is Coming